mazwat/mazwat.github.io/oop-ws.md

 **Fork** this **repo** and complete the task as a pair:
 [https://github.falmouth.ac.uk/Matt-Watkins/Animal-Kingdom-OOP-WS](https://github.falmouth.ac.uk/Matt-Watkins/Animal-Kingdom-OOP-WS)

 It is assumed that you have watched the video lecture before this workshop.
 If not you should find time to watch them during the week.
-The videos and workshop materials are available [here](oop-lm)
+The lecture videos and materials are available [*here*](oop-lm)
 {: .callout .callout--warning}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzODg4NjEwMCwtMTM2OTY3ODQxNiwtMT
+eyJoaXN0b3J5IjpbLTY0MjUzOTYzNSwxMzM4ODg2MTAwLC0xMz
-A2MDc3ODQxNiwtMjExNDIxODcwXX0=
+Y5Njc4NDE2LC0xMDYwNzc4NDE2LC0yMTE0MjE4NzBdfQ==
 -->